RaymondWise/Snake/README.md

 ##How to use this
 Download the `.xlsm` and play!
 If you want to create your own sheet, you can just download the `.bas` - the only difference is the buttons.

-Note that the macro `Draw Board` must be run to initiate the game timer.
+Note that the macro `DrawGameBoard` must be run to initiate the game timer.
 On the prepared workbook, it's attached to a button.
 Once you run that macro, it will wait for your first move via the arrow keys.

 ###Looking to contribute?
 Please feel free to make a fork or raise an issue on my fork.
 Modifications may be needed.